hammadist2005/Neuro-fix/README.md

     pip install -r requirements.txt
     ```

-4.  **Configure Security**
+4.  **Configure Environment Variables**
-    Create a file named `.env` in the root folder (same place as `app.py`) and add your key:
+    Create a `.env` file in the root directory and define your API credentials:
     ```ini
     GOOGLE_API_KEY=your_actual_api_key_here
     ```
-    *(Note: This file is git-ignored to protect your credentials.)*

 ---

-## 🖥️ Usage
+## Operational Workflow

-1.  **Launch the Agent**
+1.  **Initialize System**
     ```bash
     python -m streamlit run src/app.py
     ```

-2.  **Workflow**
+2.  **Diagnostic Process**
-    * **Visual Grounding:** Click "Scan Hardware" to take a photo.
-The Hybrid Engine will instantly detect the object and scan for physical damage.
+    * **Visual Grounding:** Initiate a hardware scan via the "Visual Grounding" interface.
+The system will detect the component and assess physical condition.
-    * **Diagnosis:** If the part is healthy, click "Diagnose [Part Name]" to get an instant troubleshooting guide.
+    * **Analysis:** Select the identified component to generate a troubleshooting guide.
-    * **Market Check:** Ask "Price of 16GB RAM" to trigger the Market Agent.
+    * **Market Inquiry:** Query pricing (e.g., "Price of 16GB RAM") to engage the Market Intelligence module.
-    * **Safety Test:** Try asking a dangerous question to see the "Lethality Lock" in action.

 ---

-## 🛡️ Disclaimer
+## Disclaimer
-This tool is a prototype for educational and demonstration purposes.
-While it uses advanced AI for diagnosis, always consult a certified technician for critical hardware repairs.
+This software is a prototype developed for educational and demonstration purposes.
+Critical hardware repairs should be performed by certified technicians.

 *Neuro-fix v0.3 Enterprise Edition*